pablopaul/codeceptjs-slack-reporter/README.md

 ### Usage with CodeceptJS REST helper

 If you use the CodeceptJS REST / ApiDataFactory helper there is a current bug with this plugin, see https://github.com/codeceptjs/CodeceptJS/issues/2652
-A workaround is to set the from the slack web-api code expected header in the REST helper configuration like this
+A workaround is to set the form the slack web-api code expected header in the REST helper configuration like this

 ```js
 REST: {